 News this week that there would be a revival of Sex and the City without Kim Cattrall struck me as such a greedy reach.
 Would Groucho and Chico have made a movie without Harpo?

 We live, however, in an age when there is just so much money on the table for reviving any brand that might still cut through the clutter.
 God knows Cattrall did not get filthy rich from her already cancelled fall series Filthy Rich.
-There are reports that Sarrah Jessica Parker, Cynthis Nixon and Kristin Davis will each pocked a million bucks per episode for this 10-episode revival.
+There are reports that Sarah Jessica Parker, Cynthia Nixon and Kristin Davis will each pocket a million bucks per episode for this 10-episode revival.
 That will buy a lot of shoes, even Manolo Blahniks.

 Those rumours of a Friends reunion, stoked by Jennifer Aniston’s Twitter feed, will never go away — despite the fact co-creator Marta Kauffman keeps saying, “Over my dead body.”
 Kauffman’s real friends are probably standing watch by her house, on the lookout for Warner Brother Television executives with clubs.